Nozbe/NoOffice.org/_posts/2015-10-27-it-s-official-working-from-home-is-the-best-2de0ebd11478.md

 > We work from home for better lifestyle for us and our company.
 Not to save money on offices.
 Although it’s a nice added bonus.

 > We work remotely because it gives us freedom to design our perfect work life balance.

 There are many more good things about working remotely and many more issues to explain and urban legends to be analyzed.
-I’ll do it all in the [upcoming columns here on Medium](/tag/medium) so make sure to subscribe.

 Stay tuned and meanwhile don’t be a stranger and let me know what you think and how do you see yourself working remotely instead of doing it in a traditional office.
 What are your biggest pros and cons?
 Any concerns?
 Any hidden benefits?